On this page

 Project provider: Felicity Arts

-GoFilm!: Exploring cultural and linguistic diversity through filmmaking is an 8-week, film-based education program for students in years 3 – 7.
-Using the medium of filmmaking, students will discover, engage with, reflect upon and record linguistic and cultural diversity as part of a unit of study already being undertaken in their school.
+GoFilm!: Exploring cultural and linguistic diversity through filmmaking is an 8-week, film-based education program for primary school students.
+Using the medium of filmmaking, students discover, engage with, reflect upon and record linguistic and cultural diversity as part of a unit of study already being undertaken in their school.

-The GoFilm! project will enable students to explore their own and their peers’ cultural identities and learn how to create and communicate stories and document events using film production.
+The GoFilm! project enables students to explore their own and their peers’ cultural identities and learn how to create and communicate stories and document events using film production.
 Students will learn filmmaking skills and techniques to create digital stories in relation to linguistic and cultural diversity and identity.

-The Their Stories Our Stories project provides the opportunity for two secondary schools to be involved in a unique song-writing and communal singing project which invites students to actively participate in and reflect upon linguistic and cultural diversity through writing songs and singing together.
-Russell and Christie will work with students to write and perform songs based on their life experiences and social and cultural identity.
+The Their Stories Our Stories project is a unique song-writing and communal singing project which invites secondary students to actively participate in and reflect upon linguistic and cultural diversity through writing songs and singing together.
+Dr Fewster, of the University of South Australia, and Ms Anderson, of the Young Adelaide Voices choir, work with students to write and perform songs based on their life experiences and social and cultural identity.

-Towards the end of Term 3, the choirs from the two schools will come together for a public performance.
+At the completion of the project, the choirs from the two participating schools will come together for a public performance.
 The making of a 2-minute documentary highlighting pivotal moments in the creation of the choir will also be a part of this project.

-Commedia dell’Arte utilises masks as a tool for exploring identity and students will learn to develop characters and improvise scenes using masks and other props.
-Dr Di Niro will work with the students to develop a series of short comedy routines to be performed for the school community, family and friends.
+Commedia dell’Arte utilises masks as a tool for exploring identity with students learning to develop characters and improvise scenes using masks and other props.
+Dr Di Niro, of the University of South Australia, works with the students to develop a series of short comedy routines to be performed for the school community, family and friends.